FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 ## Proposal

-So while the high level overview has given a pretty clear picture of this proposal its not a complete picture.
-One example of a system that lacked elaboration was the Heartbeat system that gives its name to this proposal.
+So while the high level overview has given a pretty clear picture of this MSC its not a complete picture.
+One example of a system that lacked elaboration was the Heartbeat system that gives its name to this MSC.

 ### Heartbeat System